-Hello creatives, fellow designers, and anyone reading this; today’s post is about the exporting options available to you when your done with a piece and are ready to share it with the world.
+Hello, creatives, fellow designers, and anyone reading this; today’s post is about the exporting options available to you when you are done with a piece and are ready to share it with the world.
 These export options will define the settings you use for an exported file and they update to match whatever file format you have selected.

 Don’t forget to save a copy

-First and foremost I personally reccomend saving a copy of your document in a project folder.
-I find it beneficial to always have a working file from the application I am working in (in this case a [file name].afdesign file).
+First and foremost, I recommend saving a copy of your document in a project folder.
+I find it beneficial to always have a working file from the application I am working on (in this case a [file name].afdesign file).
 When/If I need to make changes I find it easier to make those changes in my original working file.

 It can be found in the document menu as save copy.

 I do this often throughout my working on a project and I always turn on save history and overwrite the last version I saved.
-Even though the app is very unlikely crash or loose your work you never know so trust me and just save a copy.
+Even though the app is very unlikely to crash or lose your work you never know so trust me and just save a copy.

-This is where you can choose what format you will be exporting in.
+This is where you can choose what format the document will be exported in.

 Depending on which format you have chosen this will let you adjust certain default settings.
-Each preset will have different options but you can create your own custom settings.
+Each preset will have different options but you can create/adjust your custom settings.